 We purchased a Groupon for Hexx and visited on the morning of my birthday.
 Opting for the Revolution Cocktail ($50) which came in a punch bowl.
 It certainly did pack a punch and lasted two of us the entire meal.

 For food, we decided to choose two appetisers to see how we got on with the intention to add more as we went (if we needed).
 We selected the Artichoke and Spinach Dip (which is a favourite American dish of mine).
 This is a thick baked dip including artichoke hearts, creamy cheeses roasted garlic served with tortilla chips.
 At Hexx it was served on a square skillet and the portion size was really great for sharing.
 The dip was freshly baked and the tortilla chips were delicious.
-Would highly recommend.
+Would highly recommend when choosing food in Vegas.

 We also opted for the Surf & Turf Sliders ($22) – lobster, short rib, slaw aïoli, fries and brioche buns.
 Two sliders were well filled with short rib and tender meaty lobster.
 The slaw complimented the meat perfectly and although Brioche isn’t my favourite bun, the buns were soft and delicious.
 The fries from Hexx are incredible, the way they are seasoned really finishes every dish off as they have a unique and exquisite flavour.